 The Notes are expected to be rated "Baa3" by Moody's Investors Service and "BBB-" by Fitch Ratings.
 The ratings reflect the rating agencies' assessment of the likelihood of timely payment of the principal of and interest on the Notes.
 The ratings do not constitute recommendations to purchase, hold or sell the Notes inasmuch as such ratings do not comment as to market price or suitability for a particular investor.
-We cannot assure you that the ratings will remain in effect for any given period or that the ratings will not be revised by such rating agencies in the future if in their judgment circumstances so warrant.
+We cannot assure you that the ratings will not be revised by such rating agencies in the future if in their judgment circumstances so warrant.